cosmicBboy/ml-research/metalearn/README.md

   output of one job, but that job has multiple trials.
 - `metalearn_controller_multi_trial_experiment_analysis.ipynb`: analyzes
   the output of multiple jobs, each with multiple trials.

-# Extensions

-## Metadata Encoder

-An extension to the `encoder` would be to generalize the metadata feature representation from hand-crafted features (e.g. mean of means of numerical features) and instead formulate `encoder` as a sequence model, where the input is a sequence of sequences.
-The first sequence contains data points or `instances` of the dataset, the second sequence contains minimally preprocessed `features` of that particular `instance` (note that the challenge here is how to represent categorical features across difference datasets).
-The weights in the `encoder` are trained jointly as part of the gradient computed using the REINFORCE algorithm.

 [neuralarchsearch]: https://arxiv.org/abs/1611.01578